edlau2/Tampermonkey/README.md

 - [Torn Drug Stats-2.png](https://github.com/edlau2/Tampermonkey/blob/master/DrugStats/Torn%20Drug%20Stats-2.png)
 - [Torn Drug Stats-3.png](https://github.com/edlau2/Tampermonkey/blob/master/DrugStats/Torn%20Drug%20Stats-3.png)

 This script adds a new section to your Home page, and display beneaths the faction perks section a new section, similar to the Crimes section, displaying your drug usage (individual and total), ODs, Rehabs and money spent on rehab in total.
-Can be used towards monitoring your progress towards the drug merits.
+Can be used towards monitoring your progress towards the drug merits, comes with tool tips to display merit progress.

 ~~Note: I haven't yet found the names for the stats for Shrooms, Speed, and PCP in theTorn API.
 Every other drug is listed in the 'personalstats' field.
 When I find the, I'll add them.
 For now it displays 'unavailable'.